-Excessive alcohol when you're young could have lasting impacts on your brainDecember 18th, 2012 in Health /
+Excessive alcohol when you're young could have lasting impacts on your brainDecember 18, 2012 in Medicine & Health / Health

 (Medical Xpress)—Alcohol misuse in young people causes significant changes in their brain function and structure.
 This and other findings were recently reviewed by Dr Daniel Hermens from the University of Sydney's Brain and Mind Research Institute in the journal Cortex.

 "Young people are particularly vulnerable to the damaging effects of alcohol misuse," said Dr Hermens.

 Most people have their first alcoholic drink during adolescence and while they drink less frequently than adults, they tend to drink more on each occasion - binge drinking.

 The early functional signs of brain damage from alcohol misuse are visual, learning, memory and executive function impairments.
 These functions are controlled by the hippocampus and frontal structures of the brain, which are not fully mature until around 25 years of age.

 Structural signs of alcohol misuse include shrinking of the brain and significant changes to white matter.